hortont424/notebook/Readme.md

 Building
 --------

 Use Xcode 4+ to build Notebook.
-Open Notebook.xcodeproj, and press the green "Run" button.
+Open Notebook.xcworkspace, and press the "Run" button.

 License
 -------